TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 press [Cfg] in Layout 2, then press [Vol].
 Press the [Sav] key to save this Volume-off state - else it will be on again at the next switch-on.

-The VolumeMute long-press function is on by default (the navigation labels are V1->V2->V3->V4).
-To switch it to the ignore a long-press on the navigation key press [Cfg][Opt]3x then Pad[o] - the labels will change to L1,L2,L3,L4.
+The VolumeMute long-press function is off by default (the navigation labels are L1->L2->L3->L4).
+To switch it to on when long-pressed on the navigation key press [Cfg][Opt]3x then Pad[o] - the labels will change to V1,V2,V3,V4.

 If the nKeys are used to print a large text file and there are extra line spaces use the *code *cr*0-3 to filter i.e. remove, CR 0D \n and LF 0A \r during sending nKeys text files.
 To add filter CR using the Macro Editor: Press